Configure HTTP proxy with credentials

 # Test

-git ls-remote https://github.com/git/git.gitIf your corporate proxy uses NTLM authentication (common in Windows/Active Directory environments), you may need CNTLM as an intermediate proxy:
+git ls-remote https://github.com/git/git.gitIf your corporate proxy uses NTLM authentication (common in Windows/Active Directory environments), basic auth will not work.
+Use CNTLM as a local intermediary proxy that handles NTLM for you:

 Install CNTLM: